 Restricted grants are made available by individual donors and/or organizations.
-A distinct application should be submitted by candidates and selection is made based on the donor’s publicized criteria.

 LAU competitions awards are granted to new students who have previously participated in and won a competition that took place at LAU.

-As a supplementary form of financial aid, LAU offers employment to students who have acquired desired work skills catering to the needs of the university.
+As a supplementary form of financial aid, LAU offers employment to students who have acquired desired work skills catering to the needs of the University.
 Placement and hourly rates depend on the student’s skills and academic level.
 Interested students may apply online.

 Financial Aid for Medical and Pharmacy Students